redxdev/MAPlugins/README.md

 Various utilities that can be used when [UE5Coro](https://github.com/landelare/ue5coro) is installed and enabled.

-**Note:** This code currently expects you to use [this](https://github.com/redxdev/ue5coro) fork.
-Once some additional changes have made their way into the main repository then MACommon will be updated to use @landelare's version instead.

 ### Latent Callbacks

 Macros in the style of `ON_SCOPE_EXIT` to support various situations where latent coroutines are exited.